LIVING LIFE AUTHENTICALLY

 The needs to please others, to be liked and to minimize conflict can impede one’s willingness to be true to their authentic self.
 It takes courage and self-esteem to trust that following one’s self is worth risking these motivations.

-Many times people believe that happiness is obtained by acquiring wealth and having various objects and possessions.
-Frequently, after achieving these goals people do not feel content or fulfilled.
+Many times people come to believe that happiness is obtained by acquiring wealth and having various objects and possessions.
+Not infrequently after achieving these goals people do not feel content or fulfilled.
 This is due often to the fact that there are aspects of the authentic self that demand deeper, more emotionally or interpersonally meaningful goals.

 Another reason for dissatisfaction with one’s life may be that in fulfilling what one perceived as their desired goals a person has compromised or violated their authentic self.
 Choosing a career because it is the same one your parent had or because it offers security while always regretting that you did not follow your own career dreams and passions is an example of this.
 This is not to be confused with the person who works for years at a job that is not personally fulfilling but that does so to provide financial resources for their children and family.
 In this case, one’s authentic self may feel accurately reflected in the priority they give to their family’s financial and emotional security and well-being.